GoffAC/GoffAC/README.md

 ## Hey, I'm Alex 👋

+⬅️⬅️⬅️ yes that is me in a race car - one that I helped build in Uni!

 I quit my job in may to make project I believe should exist.

 I am always interested to work on interesting projects - please [message me on twitter](www.twitter.com/AlexCharlesGoff)